Ovarbor/java-filmorate/README.md

 ### java-filmorate:
 Backend service that works with movies and user ratings.

+### Functionl:
 You can add, delete, update films and users, add or delete friends, also you can like films and get most popular films by likes.

 ### DB schema: